Skip to main content

 Industry-led analysis of insurance in the Australian music festival industry, seeking to better understand the drivers behind increasing insurance costs, the variability of insurance costs across different music festival types, and assessing the viability of alternative models, such as an aggregated, or Discretionary Mutual.

-LIFECYCLE Recording, Marketing & Promotion, Touring (NATSIMO)
+LIFECYCLE Recording, Marketing, Touring (NATSIMO)

 LISTENING IN: Research Series (Creative Australia)

 Listening In: A series of three reports exploring live music attendance, music discovery and consumption by Australian audiences.
 This study investigates Australians’ engagement with Australian and international music.
-The work is being conducted by Creative Australia’s research team in collaboration with several industry partners and contractors, including Untitled and The Push.
+The work was conducted by Creative Australia’s research team in collaboration with several industry partners and contractors, including Untitled and The Push.

 More Than A One Night Stand Sessions (triple j)